horaceyoung/NTUOSS-UnityGameWorkshop/README.md

     void Update()
     {

-        UpdatePlayerState(); // Update player State
-        UpdatePlayerAnimation(); // Because Animation is not related to Physics, update under Update() }
+    }

     //FixedUpdate is called at a fixed interval and is independent of frame rate.
 Put physics code here.